Posted On: June 18, 2015/

 Written By: Starlink

-So why don’t you get a biometric fingerprint attendance system for the office you own?
-And if are an employee, why don’t you suggest your employer to get one?
+So why don’t you get a biometric fingerprint attendance system and facial recognition system for the office you own?
+And if are an employee, why don’t you suggest to your employer get one?
 My heart may beat a little faster now and then, but the accuracy of the system keeps me visibly relaxed!